EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 -  May Attorney serve as trial counsel in the case of A v.
 B?
 - May Attorney perform pretrial work (e.g., depositions) in the case?
 - May Attorney handle the appeal?
-- May Attorney’s partner serve as trial counsel in A v.
+- May Attorney's partner serve as trial counsel in A v.
 B?

 ### Question 41

 Attorney represents Seller in negotiating the sale of his ice cream parlor.
 Seller told Attorney in confidence that, although the business was once very profitable, recent profits have been stable but modest (i.e., less than 10% annually).
 As the negotiations proceeded, Buyer appeared to be losing interest in the deal.
-Hoping to restore Buyer’s interest, Attorney stated:  “The ice cream business is every American’s dream: happy kids, steady profits, and a clear conscience."
+Hoping to restore Buyer's interest, Attorney stated:  “The ice cream business is every American's dream: happy kids, steady profits, and a clear conscience."
 Buyer bought the ice cream parlor but was disappointed in the profits.

 - Is Attorney subject to discipline?
 - What if Attorney told Buyer: “Seller made 50% profit last year?"